Behavioral and neural changes underlying skilled motor actions

 Molecular tools, hardware, and software for systems neuroscience

-Luke's new study Mesolimbic dopamine adapts the rate of learning from action is now published in its final version at Nature.
+Luke's study Mesolimbic dopamine adapts the rate of learning from action is now published in its final version at Nature.

 Junchol's new paper, Motor cortical output for skilled forelimb movement is selectively distributed across projection neuron classes, is now available in its final formatted version at Science Advances.